layla-tadjpour/layla-tadjpour.gihub.io/content/pages/about-me.md

-Title: Why Write A Blog?
+itle: about me
 Date: 2017-11-26 10:01
 Modified: 2017-11-27 12:30
-Category: General
+Category:
 Tags:
-Slug: why-write-a-blog
+Slug: about-me
 Authors: Layla Tadjpour
-Summary: Why write a blog?
+Summary: about me

 I've been self-studying machine learning and deep learning for a about year now.
 In this blog, I will write about what I learn or what I do.